 It Amused Me: A frequent dialogue choice for the Sith Inquisitor when confronted by people who ask why the player chose a deliberately cruel option.
 Occurs as frequently as "Yawn." in response to hammy or melodramatic NPCs.

-Kick the Dog: Oh, dear Lord, some of the Dark Side options are vicious - and are available to both Republic (see Hide Your Children above), and Sith.
+Kick the Dog: Oh, dear Lord, some of the Dark Side options are vicious - and are available to both Republic (see Hide Your Children above) and Imperial players.

 On Imperial Balmorra, Officer Sakoal tasks you to tracing a republic spy who has stolen vital data disks with the help of his traitor wife.
 But upon finding them, it's rapidly evident that the man is just a Casanova Wannabe who steals anything he can grab after having sex with his conquests while Sakoal's wife was just suffering from loneliness because Sakoal worked at his lab so much.
 You can still murder both in cold blood, but even players who go For the Evulz will have a hard time pressing that dark side dialogue choice to kill the sobbing, pleading innocent woman.
 Oh, and you can also tattle on Sakoal himself when collecting your reward from your contact for the total heartless !@#$%^&* trifecta.